legal resources necessary to hold negligent facilities accountable.

 A review of the facility’s report showed that the resident developed “sixteen deep tissue injuries” between October 5, 2016, and October 6, 2016.”
 The facility reported that the resident “acquired the pressure ulcers on October 6, 2016, while in the hospital.”
 However, “the resident’s facility census report indicates [that the resident] was not hospitalized until October 10, 2016.”

 Do you believe that residents, caregivers or visitors victimized your loved one while living at Austin Oasis?
 If so, contact Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 We provide each client a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.
 All information you share with our law offices will remain confidential.Sources: